platisd/cpp-switcheroo/README.md

-# cpp-cmake-template-repo
+# cpp-switcheroo

-A template repository for my typical C++ projects
+A compile-time switch-like statement for C++17 and later. 🪄